South Florida First Responders Heading To South Carolina

 South Florida’s first responders have been told after it hits, be prepared to be there to render aid for at least two weeks, if not longer.

-Florida Power and Light will also be sending crews to assist linemen in the Carolinas.
+Florida Power & Light has also sent crews to assist in power restoration in the Carolinas.